Flight of the Eagle

-Flight of the Eagle (Ingenjör Andrées luftfärd) is a Swedish biographical drama film which was released to cinemas in Sweden on 26 August 1982, directed by Jan Troell, based on Per Olof Sundman's 1967 novelization of the true story of S. A. Andrée's Arctic balloon expedition of 1897, an ill-fated effort to reach the North Pole in which all three expedition members perished.
+Flight of the Eagle (Ingenjör Andrées luftfärd) is a Swedish biographical drama film which was released to cinemas in Sweden on 26 August 1982.
+Directed by Jan Troell, it was based on Per Olof Sundman's 1967 novelization of the true story of S. A. Andrée's Arctic balloon expedition of 1897, an ill-fated effort to reach the North Pole in which all three expedition members perished.

 The film stars Max von Sydow as S.A.
 Andrée, Sverre Anker Ousdal as Knut Frænkel and Göran Stangertz as Nils Strindberg.
 Dutch-Swedish songwriter Cornelis Vreeswijk plays the role of the journalist Lundström.

-The film was nominated for the Academy Award for Best Foreign Language Film at the 55th Academy Awards.
-Many sequences from the film were used in the 1997 documentary A Frozen Dream (En frusen dröm), also directed by Troell.
+It was nominated for the Academy Award for Best Foreign Language Film at the 55th Academy Awards.
+Many of its sequences were used in the 1997 documentary A Frozen Dream (En frusen dröm), also directed by Troell.

+Plot

+After Andrée must abort a first attempt in August 1896 to reach the North Pole with the hydrogen balloon Örnen ("the eagle"), he returns from Spitsbergen to Stockholm to prepare for a new attempt the following year.
+In the wake of this failure, he faces criticism from both societal and scientific circles, openly expressed by expedition participant Nils Ekholm.
+Andrée dispels all doubts and tirelessly advances plans for another attempt.
+Ekholm is replaced by Knut Frænkel.
+The balloon is inspected in Paris at the workshop of Henri Lachambre, while the third expedition member, Nils Strindberg, becomes engaged to his girlfriend, Anna Charlier.

+In the summer of 1897, the polar explorers set off again for Spitsbergen, where after some waiting for favorable winds, they manage to launch.
+However, problems arise soon after, and the journey does not proceed as planned.
+After a while, the balloon becomes difficult to keep aloft, forcing them to land on the pack ice.
+The three men are compelled to undertake a grueling trek back over the ice with heavy sledges, which increasingly pushes them to their physical and mental limits.
+When they finally reach the uninhabited and inhospitable island of Kvitøya, they are nearly at the end of their strength.
+After Strindberg, exhausted, has died and been buried, Frænkel also loses his life due to an attack by a polar bear.
+Disillusioned, Andrée remains alone in the barren ice desert.